 Do you need a long or short form birth certificate for the I-130?
 And how do I know, which one I have?
 I have a CRBA (Consular Report of Birth Abroad).

-One important note is to never send an original birth certificate to the USCIS.
-Only send a photocopy.
+Finally, don’t send an original birth certificate to the USCIS.
+Only send a photocopy of your birth certificate with your form I-130.